backdrop-contrib/mediaelement/README.txt

 Usage
 --------------------------------------------------------------------------------

-Set a file field to use video (or audio) as its display formatter.
+Set a file field or link field to use video (or audio) as its display formatter.
 Or use the media module (http://drupal.org/project/media) if you want to have your file field display images and video.